MJafarMashhadi/pprz_tester/README.md

     PlanItem(actor=lambda ac, *_: ac.commands.takeoff())

-and a simple example of subclassing `PlanItem` can be seen in `PlanItemWaitForCircles` class.
+and a simple example of subclassing `PlanItem` can be seen in `WaitForCircles` class.

 The flight plan always starts with a certain sequence of items.
 First, it waits for autopilot mode `AUTO 2` to activate, it happens after the AP is boot up and ready.
 Immediately after, it sends a take off command and waits for the take off